Canadian Expat Tax in Portugal

 If Canada's rate exceeds Portugal's rate on a specific income stream, the excess credit is lost.
 NR4 slips.
 After departure, Canadian payers issue NR4 slips (instead of T4/T5 slips) for pension, investment, and retirement income.
 These slips show gross income and non-resident tax withheld.
 Provide them to your Portuguese advisor for accurate Anexo J reporting.

 Provincial health coverage.
 Severing provincial health coverage is one of the key steps in establishing non-residency.
-Most provinces cancel coverage after an absence of more than 3–6 months.
 Without this step, CRA may argue you remain resident and tax your worldwide income.
 Taxbordr prepares the Portuguese filing and delivers the Position Memo.

 This document provides your Canadian preparer with the treaty positions applied, the Portuguese tax assessed per income type, and the credits claimed.
 It ensures the two returns do not contradict each other.